Lord-of-Waffles/InfoSec24/Week4Webbed.md

 ## d)
 Next up was SQLZoo.
-I've done the Haaga-Helia databases courses but my SQL was a bit rusty so this was a good warmup for part m).
+I've done the Haaga-Helia databases courses but my SQL was a bit rusty so this was a good warmup for parts e) & m).
 ### 0 SELECT basics
 Pretty simple, I got the correct results with the queries:
 ```